 Major US tech stock indexes fell sharply at the close on September 3 (local time), most notably Nvidia, which lost $279 billion in value.
 This news led to a sharp decline in similar stocks in Europe and Asia.

-Waiting for interest rate cut from Fed
+Waiting for interest rate cut from FED

-European and Asian stocks fell as well.
+European and Asian stocks fell accordingly.

 KHANH MINH compiled